What Could a Book Do for You?

 At a recent networking event, I introduced myself as a writer to Jesse, a business person, who immediately raised an eyebrow and paused.
 Then he responded, “Yeah, I’m going to write my book soon.
 I’ve got a great idea that could help others make money faster and have more free time.”

-I asked her when she would start writing, and she looked at me with a sadness in her eyes revealing she probably would not.
+I asked her when she would start writing, and she looked at me with a sadness in her eyes that revealed she probably would not.

 I talked to Jesse a month later and asked how the writing was going.
 “Oh, I’m going to start next week,” he said.
 I haven’t heard from Mary since but wish her the best in writing her book.

-The difference between the author and the wanna-be author is the difference between dreaming and doing.
+The difference between the author and the wanna-be is the difference between dreaming and doing.
 A number of hurdles can prevent the author-to-be from starting and completing the mission.
-I want to help John, Mary and others like you to manifest those writing dreams.
+I want to help Jesse, Mary, and others like you to manifest those writing dreams.

 Need Some Author Aid?